-【Tokyo Dinner】Indian curry made with wild concepts – you won’t believe that the chef of “Negura” in Koenji has never been to India!
+【Tokyo Dinner】You won’t believe that the chef of “Negura” in Koenji has never been to India!

 Spring, summer, autumn and winter, for breakfast, lunch and dinner – I want to eat curry all the time!
 This is the sequel to curry lover Rink Murata’s mission to visit all the best curry restaurants in the city.
 All restaurants in the sequel have been approved not just by Rinko-chan, but also by many other customers!
 All Rinko-chan has with her is her purse, a camera and an undying love for curry!

 If you go to Koenji once, you will immediately want to go again.
 When you go out to drink in Koenji, it has recently become a common trend to hit up “Negura” while you’re out there.
 “Have you been there before?
 Let’s go!” say the many fans of these crazy curries, however, this isn’t really a place big on alcohol.
 We were contacted by Rinko, who said she found a new, exciting place to continue her curry quest.
 This place features Indian curry with a wild concept!

 Just a two-minute walk from Koenji station by foot and you will reach the Etoile shopping centre.
 With a name like that anybody would be curious.
 This is where Negura is located.
 The chef of Negura has never been to India, but the concept of the restaurant is their wild ideas used to make curry.
 Just the sound of it is a fun concept but it is not so much the concept that gave the restaurant its name, but the destination.
 The official restaurant name “Negura” (meaning roost) originates from the pet name that the two managers referred to this location as during their old school days, as this was their meeting point.
 Whilst eagerly opening the door to the restaurant, Rinko’s heart was throbbing!